 This test helps in determining the fire-clay variations, mining control, and developing raw material specifications.

-This test helps in determining the deformation behavior of refractory ceramic products subjected to a constant load and increasing temperature.
+This test helps in determining the deformation behaviour of refractory ceramic products subjected to a constant load and increasing temperature.

 Test Method: ISO 1893

-This test helps in determining the relative abrasion resistance of refractory brick at room temperature.
+This test helps in determining the relative abrasion resistance of refractory bricks at room temperature.
 This test method can be performed for castable refractories.

-This test helps in determining the measurement of the air permeability of textile fabrics.
-This test method applies to most fabrics including woven fabrics, non-woven fabrics, air bag fabrics, blankets, napped fabrics, knitted fabrics, layered fabrics, and pile fabrics.
-The fabrics may be untreated, resin- treated, coated, heavily sized, or otherwise treated.
+This test helps in determining the measurement of air permeability in textile fabrics.
+This test method applies to most fabrics including woven fabrics, non-woven fabrics, airbag fabrics, blankets, napped fabrics, knitted fabrics, layered fabrics, and pile fabrics.
+The fabrics may be untreated, resin-treated, coated, heavily sized, or otherwise treated.

 This test helps in determining the microscopic analysis of materials using thin sections of polished surfaces.

 Test Method: This test helps in determining the acid resistance capacity of the refractory material.

 Thermal conductivity depends upon the mineralogical and chemical compositions along with the glassy phase contained in the application and refractory temperature.
 The conductivity usually changes with the rise in temperature.
 In case, where heat transfer is required through brickwork, for example in recuperators, re-generators, muffles, etc. the refractory should have high conductivity.
 Low thermal conductivity is desirable for the conservation of heat by providing adequate insulation.

 This test helps in determining the percentile quantity of particles of known diameter within a sample.
 The specimen can be passed in two ways.
 Either through a set of standard sieves in its natural state or if a certain amount of binding material such as clay is present, then the sample can first be washed over a small aperture sieve to remove such material.